polterguy/phosphorusfive/README.md

 ## 3 basic innovations

-Phosphorus Five consists of three basic innovations.
+Phosphorus Five contains 3 basic innovations.

 * __Managed Ajax__
 * __Active Events__
 * __Hyperlambda__

 The Ajax library is created on top of ASP.NET's Web Forms, allowing you to use them the same way you would create a web forms website.
 Simply inject them declaratively into your markup, and change their properties and attributes in your codebehind.
-We say _"managed"_, because it takes care of all state, Ajax serialization, and dynamic JavaScript inclusion automatically.

 Active Events allows you to loosely couple your modules together, without having any dependencies between them.
 Active Events is the _"heart"_ of
 Phosphorus Five, allowing for the rich plugin nature in P5.
 You can easily create your own Active Events, either in Hyperlambda, or in C# if you wish.